 Abstract

-As part of the UN Sustainable Development Goal 15 (Life on Land), the indicator 15.3.1 is adopted to measure the Land Degradation Neutrality.
-Land Degradation Neutrality is addressed as stable —or increasing— state in the amount and quality of land resources required to support ecosystem functions and services and enhance food security during a certain period of time.
-It is a binary indicator (i.e. degraded/not degraded), expressed as the proportion of land that is degraded over total land area within each land type, and is based on three sub-indicators: (1) Trends in Land Cover, (2) Land Productivity and (3) Carbon Stocks.
-The Land Productivity sub-indicator (LP) refers to the total above-ground Net Primary Production and reflects changes in health and productive capacity of the land.
-Declining trends interpreted with ancillary data such as e.g. information on non-adapted agricultural practices possibly combined with low income can be usually understood as land degradation.
-LP can be calculated using the Land Productivity Dynamics (LPD) approach, which is the methodological basis of the R-based tool LPDynR presented in this article.
+The United Nations Sustainable Development Goal 15 (Life on Land), adopted the indicator 15.3.1 to measure the Land Degradation Neutrality.
+This indicator is based on three sub-indicators: (1) Trends in Land Cover, (2) Land Productivity and (3) Carbon Stocks.
+The Land Productivity sub-indicator refers to the total above-ground Net Primary Production and reflects changes in health and productive capacity of the land.
+It can be calculated using the Land Productivity Dynamics approach, which performs for each pixel a combined assessment of (1) the long term tendency of change of land productivity and (2) its current level relative to homogeneous land areas.

-It uses vegetation-related indices (phenology and productivity) derived from time series of remote sensed vegetation indices to estimate ecosystem dynamics and change.
-The final result of the LPD indicator is a categorical map with 5 classes of land productivity dynamics, ranging from declining to increasing productivity.
-As an example of LPDynR functionalities, we present a case study for Europe.
+In this article, we present the R-based tool LPDynR, which implements the Land Productivity Dynamics approach for the calculation of the Land Productivity sub-indicator.
+LPDynR ingests vegetation-related information (phenology and productivity) derived from time series of remote sensed vegetation indices .
+The final indicator is a 5-class map , ranging from declining to increasing land productivity.
+As an example of LPDynR functionalities and applicability, we present a case study for Europe.
+First, we show the general way to calculate the indicator for the entire time series (2000-2019), explained in a step by step process to make the whole approach clear and to illustrate the intermediate products (i.e. maps) produced in each step.
+Secondly, we show how to alternatively calculate the indicator based only on the long term tendency of change, but we evidence the added value of including the current level of productivity to refine the final indicator.
+Finally, we present some code for the calculation of “partial indicators” in terms of time scale along the observation period, which may help the user to understand the biomass dynamics within the time series, as well as to assess the stability of the final product.
+While the indicator for the entire period shows a general positive trend pattern across Europe during the period 2000-2019, some of the partial maps show more negative trends, demonstrating the highly fluctuating character of vegetation.

 Introduction

 The United Nations General Assembly designed in 2015 a collection of 17 global goals, so called Sustainable Development Goals (SDGs; UN, 2015), with the general aim of “achieving a better and more sustainable future for all”, and which are intended to be accomplished by 2030.
-Each SDG is subdivided into a list of targets which, in turn, go together with indicators to be able to measure their progress and success.
+Each Sustainable Development Goal is subdivided into a list of targets which, in turn, go together with indicators to be able to measure their progress and success.
 Such indicators have to be credible, based on standardized methodologies and, often, have to be spatially explicit (Dubovyk, 2017).

 The SDG-15, entitled Life on Land, has among its targets the 15.3, which expects “to combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world”.
-In this context, Land Degradation Neutrality (LDN) is defined as the stable (or increasing) state regarding the amount and quality of land resources required to support ecosystem functions and services and enhance food security during a certain period of time (UNCCD, 2015).
+In this context, Land Degradation Neutrality (LDN) is defined as the stable (or increasing) state regarding the amount and quality of land resources required to support ecosystem functions and services and enhance food security during a certain period of time (United Nations Convention to Combat Desertification - UNCCD, 2015).